-In study one we employed the BEAST2 algorithm to generate a dendrogram of the relationship between entries in the DRH solely through analysis of experts' answers to questions about these religious groups, ignoring both the tags applied by experts to their own entries and the entry names or other classifying information (geography or time range).
+In study 1 we generate a dendrogram of the relationship between entries in the DRH solely through analysis of experts' answers to questions about these religious groups, ignoring both the tags applied by experts to their own entries and the entry names or other classifying information (geography or time range).
 The overall results are presented in Figure 1.